Skip to main content

 Lead with the governing clause and the business impact.
 Reference the exact Scope of Work or Payment Terms language, then state the documented fact and the confirmation or correction you need by a specific date and time.

-Example: "Under the Independent Contractor Agreement dated [date], the Scope of Work requires [deliverable/approval step], and the Payment Terms state [invoice basis/due trigger].
-As of [date], the record shows [fact].
-This affects [delivery/payment/access/dependency].
-Please confirm by [date and time] whether you agree with this record or identify the document that changes it."
+Example: "Under the Independent Contractor Agreement dated the agreement date, the Scope of Work requires the agreed deliverable or approval step, and the Payment Terms state the invoice basis and due trigger.
+As of today's date, the record shows the relevant fact.
+This affects the delivery, payment, access, or dependency at issue.
+Please confirm by your specified date and time whether you agree with this record or identify the document that changes it."

 Before sending, confirm the party name in the signature block and header matches a single legal entity, not a branch or division name, and use the contract's defined notice address where applicable.
 If you attach documents, attach only the ones needed to support the point you are making so the message stays easy to verify.